-The Competitor who is descending the tower must touching every stair and use the handrails.
-Once the competitor has both feet on the ground he/she may pass off the flashlight to the next competitor who is on or moves to the force machine.
+The Competitor who is descending the tower must touch every stair and use the handrails.
+Once the competitor has both feet on the ground he/she may pass off the flashlight to the next competitor who then moves to the force machine.
 Please note the force machine can not be used to enable the exchange.
 Exchanges must be grasp to grasp and in clear view for the official.

 4th Task: Forcible Entry